 Great.
 So we the explicit memory is mediated by the hippocampus in the brain, and the hippocampus is fully formed around the age of three.
 So there, we that's why we don't remember facts much before the age of three.
 And it is also with explicit memory, stress, when we're stressed.
-Our explicit memory of the facts we remember, disintegrates, disk gets less accurate.
-And it also with time, it also is disintegrates.
+Our explicit memory or the facts we remember, disintegrates, this gets less accurate.
+And it also with time, it also disintegrates.
 And implicit memory, on the other hand, is mediated by the amygdala.
-Now with the amygdala.
-Do you know when we are amygdala is formed in our brains?
-I've got a feeling you're gonna tell me.
-Yeah, it's the fear center.
+Now the amygdala, do you know when we are amygdala is formed in our brains?

+I got a feeling you're gonna tell me.

+Yeah, it's the fear centre.
 It's also the seat of emotion, but it does other things as well.
-The amygdala, we had a mega Lloyd cells from day one in the world.
-So you know, when we were conceived, you know, T cells become one cell, and one sells two sales for eight and cetera.
-But at the end of 24 hours, we have cells that become our amygdala.
+The amygdala, we had a megalo itself from day one in the world.
+So you know, when we were conceived, you know, T cells become one cell and one sales to sales for eight and cetera.
+By the end of 24 hours, we have cells that become our amygdala.
 So we can be making implicit memories and emotions from the very first day in the womb.
 So this is why they're extremely important to pay attention to. implicit memories.
-Also, the amygdala with the implicit memories, the megillah with stress as inputs increase with time, get worse.
+Also, the amygdala with the implicit memories, the megillah.
+With stress, in prisoners increase with time, get worse.
 This is why people with PTSD often don't get it get better with time.
-In fact, things escalate over time.
-And also with stress, it also escalates.
+Things escalate over time, and also with stress.
+It also escalates.
 So this is the difference between implicit and explicit memories.
-This is why very difficult to address problems that involve feelings, for example, phobias, and PTSD and even feeling depressed or down, it's very difficult to adapt to talk them out, because that's using the logical mind.
+This is why very difficult to address problems that involve feelings.
+For example, phobias, and PTSD and even feeling depressed or down, it's very difficult to interrupt to talk them out, because that's using the logical mind.
 If we can address these feelings using the feeling mind, we are much more successful.
-And that's what we do with hearts.
+And that's what we do with XP.

-Okay, so we are talking here that the implicit memories is this sort of thing that drives fear avoidance, behavior, pain avoidance behavior, for example.
+Okay, we are you talking here that the implicit memories is this sort of thing that drives fear avoidance behaviour, pain avoidance behaviour, for example.
 And I also I do wonder, I suspect there isn't an easy answer for this, you know, why does some people suffer from PTSD having been exposed to the same circumstances as other people who don't, and that must apply, I imagine to people with pain avoidance problems.

-Well, we can start from in, in the womb, or even early in life, when we're exposed to stress, or our mothers are exposed to stress, it could set up those as a fight or flight pathways very early.
+Well, we can start from in, in the womb or even early in life, when we're exposed to stress, or our mothers are exposed to stress, it could set up those fight or flight pathways very early.
 And the earlier these pathways are set up, the more resilient they are.
-However, it does, it doesn't mean we can't change them.
+However, it doesn't it doesn't mean we can't change them.
 It's just trickier.

-So if there's one of the questions that will inevitably arise here is if you are seeing a patient who describes a certain pattern of pain and whatever else, how do you work out whether it is straightforward pain or chronic pain, which doesn't have an implicit memory base?
-Or whether it is the implicit memory you have to address?
-Or do you just assume that it always is?
+So I suppose one of the questions that will inevitably arise here is if you are seeing a patient who describes a certain pattern of pain and whatever else, how do you work out whether it is straightforward pain or chronic pain, which doesn't have an implicit memory base?
+Or whether it is the implicit memory you have to address or do you just assume that it always is?